wusatosi/clangd-www/features.md

 > editors, e.g. VSCode, provide a way to preview the rename changes before
 > applying them; while some just apply the changes directly.
 {:.tip}

+### Inline using namespace
+{:.v10}

+Removes using namespace declaration and expand the namespace to the declaration.

+### Extract namespace
+{:.v11}

+Extract namespace declaration as `using`.

+### Expand auto declaration
+{:.v9}

+Expands the real type of an auto declaration.

+### Expand Marco
+{:.v9}

+FIXME: I don't think I need to explain more here.

+### Extract variable
+{:.v9}

+Extract expression to a dummy variable.

+### Extract function
+{:.v9}

+Extract expression as a function.

+### Convert to raw string literal
+{:.9}

+Convert a ordinary string literal to a raw string literal.

+### Define Inline

+Moves definition of a function/method to its declaration location.

+### Define Outline

+Moves definition of a function/method to an appropriate implementation file.

+### Warp in `NSLocalizedString`

+Wrap Objective-C string literals in NSLocalizedString macros.